 Spring football is winding to a close around the South, leaving behind impressions that we will ponder throughout the summer months.

-Who are the breakout players in the SEC this spring?
+What are the most important lessons that we have learned in the SEC this spring?
 Our staff writers offer their thoughts: